 Adding uni-directional synonyms:For example,

 Search term: tablet

 Here, when a shopper searches for the term "tablet", the words "iPad" too are searched.
 However, the vice-versa is not true.Under the File Upload tab, you can upload a CSV file containingbi-directional or/and uni-directional synonyms.
 You can add both types of synonyms in the same CSV file.

 Adding bi-directional synonyms:

-In a CSV file, words that are synonyms of one other should be written on the same line with comma(,) as a separator.
-For example, in CSV file you are adding the keywords as following
+In a CSV file, words that are synonyms of one other should be written on the same line with a comma(,) as a separator.
+For example, in a CSV file, you are adding the keywords as follows

 beautiful, gorgeous, lovely, stunningHere, all the words are treated as synonyms of one other.
 In other words, when a shopper searches for one of these words, all the other synonyms of the same are searched as well.

 To define the uni-direction in the CSV file, the => sign is used following with comma (,) separated words that are synonyms of that search term.